layerblayerplus-lgtm/mouse/README.md

 # mouse
-this a the mouse starter project I made
+this is the mouse starter project I decided to make.